Installing and configuring the Studio Code Server add-on for Home Assistant

 The main reason to be using the Home Assistant Config Helper, is that it can save you time.
 Take the example shown in the screenshot.
 The extension will autocomplete any entities you enter, meaning you don't need to look up the correct name, and there is no way of entering the wrong information.
 You can select the entity you want using the arrow keys on your keyboard, and confirm it by hitting ⏎ RETURN.
 Your fingers never even have to leave the keyboard.

 If, for some reason, the extension shouldn't work, make sure you have selected the correct language mode.
-At the bottom of the editor, you will see a blue bar, in which the language and keyboard layout is listed.
+At the bottom of the editor, you will see a blue bar, in which the language and keyboard layout are listed.

 About Liam Alexander Colman